wenet-e2e/wespeaker/examples/sre/v3/README.md

-Similarly to ../v2, this recipe uses silero vad https://github.com/snakers4/silero-vad downloaded from here https://github.com/snakers4/silero-vad/archive/refs/tags/v4.0.zip If you intended to use this recipe for an evaluation/competition, make sure to check that it is allowed to use the data used to train Silero.
+Similarly to ../v2, this recipe uses silero vad https://github.com/snakers4/silero-vad downloaded from here https://github.com/snakers4/silero-vad/archive/refs/tags/v4.0.zip If you intended to use this recipe for an evaluation/competition, make sure to check that it is allowed to use the data that has been used to train Silero.

 ### Instructions
 * Set the paths in stage 1.
 The variable ```sre_data_dir``` is assumed to be prepared by